ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 ## Open items

-- It will support integer, float, string, boolean, and their array counterpart data types only.
+- Pin, Path, Enum, DoubleXYData and their array counterpart data types are yet to be supported.
-- It will support NI-DCPower, NI-DMM, NI-Digital, NI-FGEN, NI-Switch, NI-Scope, and NI-DAQmx instrument drivers only.
+- NI-VISA instrument driver is yet to be supported.
-- The user measurements should contain a measurement function with properly type hinted return value.
+- Multiple instances of the session and multiple instruments in the same measurement are yet to be supported.
-- Initialization of the instrument driver's session should be done inside the measurement function.
+- Initialization of the instrument driver's session in main function is yet to be supported.
-- The measurement plug-in created by this tool will not include a measurement UI file.
+- Creation of the measurement UI file with the plug-in.